Quantum biology: Ferritin

+Sensory processes

+Olfaction

 Olfaction, the sense of smell, can be broken down into two parts; the reception and detection of a chemical, and how that detection is sent to and processed by the brain.
 This process of detecting an odorant is still under question.
-One theory named the “shape theory of olfaction” suggests that certain olfactory receptors are triggered by certain shapes of chemicals and those receptors send a specific message to the brain.
-Another theory (based on quantum phenomena) suggests that the olfactory receptors detect the vibration of the molecules that reach them and the “smell” is due to different vibrational frequencies, this theory is aptly called the “vibration theory of olfaction.”
+One theory named the "shape theory of olfaction" suggests that certain olfactory receptors are triggered by certain shapes of chemicals and those receptors send a specific message to the brain.
+Another theory (based on quantum phenomena) suggests that the olfactory receptors detect the vibration of the molecules that reach them and the "smell" is due to different vibrational frequencies, this theory is aptly called the "vibration theory of olfaction."

 The vibration theory of olfaction, created in 1938 by Malcolm Dyson but reinvigorated by Luca Turin in 1996, proposes that the mechanism for the sense of smell is due to G-protein receptors that detect molecular vibrations due to inelastic electron tunneling, tunneling where the electron loses energy, across molecules.
 In this process a molecule would fill a binding site with a G-protein receptor.
 After the binding of the chemical to the receptor, the chemical would then act as a bridge allowing for the electron to be transferred through the protein.
 As the electron transfers across what would otherwise have been a barrier, it loses energy due to the vibration of the newly-bound molecule to the receptor.
 This results in the ability to smell the molecule.

 While the vibration theory has some experimental proof of concept, there have been multiple controversial results in experiments.
 In some experiments, animals are able to distinguish smells between molecules of different frequencies and same structure, while other experiments show that people are unaware of distinguishing smells due to distinct molecular frequencies.